oznfc/localdesktop/README.md

 4. Rootful Xwayland & a desktop environment launches inside the chroot and renders back to the Android native activity.

 ![POC](./assets/docs/proof-of-concept.png)
-_Proof of Concept: A Pixel Tablet running the XFCE desktop environment inside a Proot-based ARM64 Linux environment.
+_Proof of Concept: A Pixel Tablet running the XFCE desktop environment inside a Proot-based ARM64 Linux.
 No configuration is required; just install and go._

 ## Getting Started